-I parked a block or so a way so I could walk to it.
-Most of the years I spent there I was either walking or riding a bike, and I wanted to approach it in a way that felt familiar to me.
-Even during the short walk to the old place I noted so many changes from the neighborhood that used to be mine.
-Most of the houses were changed quite a bit, many of the old trees from my youth were lost to a big storm that swept through a decade earlier.
-Everything looked smaller, older and less significant than it used to.
+I parked a block or so away so I could walk to it.
+For most of the years I spent there, I was either walking or riding a bike, and I wanted to approach it in a way that felt familiar to me.
+Even during the short walk to the old place, I noted so many changes from the neighborhood that used to be mine.
+Most of the houses were changed quite a bit.
+Many of the old trees from my youth were lost to a big storm that swept through a decade earlier.
+Everything looked smaller, older, and less significant than it used to.
 It felt more like walking through a movie set than a place I once called home.

 I've thought a lot about the concept of home over the years.
 Realizing that I couldn't look back for it, I had to define it for myself.
 The definition didn't come to me all at once, but rather in fits and starts over many years.

-I remember towards the end of this period of my life, I was in my early twenties, on a Greyhound bus back home from an extended trip away.
+I remember that I was in my early twenties towards the end of this period of my life, on a Greyhound bus back home from an extended trip away.
 I got on the bus in San Francisco for a trip to New York that took about 4 days back then.
-I had been away for a while, and the hitchhiking portion of the trip had featured more than even the usual number of rides from weirdos and losers, and less from the good people that used to make traveling that way fun.
+I had been away for a while, and the hitchhiking portion of the trip had featured more than even the usual number of rides from weirdos and losers and less from the good people that used to make traveling that way fun.
 I was starting to feel that I was ready to move on to a different stage of life.

 The eastbound bus had been crisscrossing states, making its way slowly homeward for three days.
-In the middle of that stretch, a pretty girl my age had boarded in Iowa and we had hit it off as sometimes happened in travelling.
-When she got off after about 12 hours later, the bus felt emptier.
+In the middle of that stretch, a pretty girl my age had boarded in Iowa, and we had hit it off as sometimes happened in traveling.
+When she got off about 12 hours later, the bus felt emptier.

 Some of us talked about what we had seen, and then the conversation changed to talk of home.
-It was at that point that it clearly occurred to me that if I ever was going to have a true feeling of coming home, I was going to have to define that thing for myself and then figure out how to make it happen.
-I knew that I had some work ahead of me, and that it was going to take a while.
+It was at that point that it clearly occurred to me that if I ever was going to have a true feeling of coming home, I would have to define that thing for myself and then figure out how to make it happen.
+I knew that I had some work ahead of me and that it would take a while.

-After a truly weird evening, the feeling of familiar surroundings and the feeling of being close to home felt quite strong to me, even though there were many more hours and miles ahead of me.
+After a truly weird evening, the feeling of familiar surroundings and being close to home felt quite strong to me, even though there were many more hours and miles ahead of me.
 In a way that I never saw coming, my life took a turn that night.

 Baseball coming back has always been a hope for many of us since it shut down back in Mid-March.
 Finally, these past 2 weeks have featured real discussions geared towards making this return a reality.
-As important as this is, it's also been a reminder that we are not going to get back everything we have lost.
+As important as this is, it's also a reminder that we will not get back everything we have lost.

 We might not get the game back at all if the players and owners can't agree on money.
 Even if they agree, the challenges of keeping everyone safe and on the field are incredibly difficult.
-Finally, if all of the obstacles are overcome, the game we're getting back isn't going to be the game we lost.
+Finally, if all of the obstacles are overcome, the game we're getting back will not be the game we lost.
 It will look weird, sound weird, pretty much be weird.

 Humans are pretty darned adaptable creatures.
 We all, if we allow ourselves, find our way home eventually.
 Sometimes it takes longer than you want it to, and maybe the road you wind up taking isn't the one you expected to be on.
-I do imagine myself sitting in Citi Field packed with fans again, spending a summer evening watching a ballgame where players are crowding together, spitting and giving high fives, and no one is worried about getting sick or maybe dying.
-As for what happens between now and then, I'll just look at it as as waypoint on the journey.
+I do imagine myself sitting in Citi Field packed with fans again, spending a summer evening watching a ballgame where players are crowding together, spitting and giving high fives.
+No one is worried about getting sick or maybe dying.
+As for what happens between now and then, I'll just look at it as a waypoint on the journey.